 Sole proprietorships are pass-through entities, meaning the profits are passed through the owners.
 Owners report profits and losses on their personal tax returns (submit Schedule C with their personal 1040 tax return).

+A sole proprietorship offers several benefits as mentioned above.
 If you are just starting and testing the waters, you are the only owner (U.S. citizen), you are not looking to bring in a partner and you do not need significant capital or your business has a low chance to be sued and you are not in a high growth industry then sole proprietorship would be a good fit for you.
-Some examples of a sole proprietorship include a single person artist, small grocery store, plumber, carpenter, electrician, web designer, farmer, boutique owner, floral shop, barbershop, or a restaurant.
+Some examples of a sole proprietorship include a single-person artist, small grocery store, plumber, carpenter, electrician, web designer, farmer, boutique owner, floral shop, barbershop, or restaurant.